 Hurricane Florence To Test FEMA, Trump Administration

-As Hurricane Florence makes landfall in Carolinas, in Washington the focus is how the Trump administration will respond to the storm's aftermath, and the inevitable property damage, power outages and potential loss of life.
+As Hurricane Florence makes landfall in the Carolinas, in Washington the focus is how the Trump administration will respond to the storm's aftermath, and the inevitable property damage, power outages and potential loss of life.

 The federal response is coordinated by FEMA, the Federal Emergency Management Agency.
-The agency's reputation suffered last year in following its lagging response to Hurricane Maria.
+The agency's reputation suffered last year following its lagging response to Hurricane Maria.
 And while President Trump and FEMA officials insist they're ready this time, there have already been missteps that have some believing the agency's confidence may be misplaced.

-President Trump has tried to assure people in the Carolinas that the government is "totally prepared.
+Trump has tried to assure people in the Carolinas that the government is "totally prepared.
 We're ready.
 We're as ready as anybody has ever been."

-On Wednesday, he posted a video on his Twitter account, declaring, "We're fully prepared — food medical, everything you can imagine — we are ready.
+On Wednesday, he posted a video on his Twitter account, declaring: "We're fully prepared — food medical, everything you can imagine — we are ready.
 But despite that, bad things can happen when you're talking about a storm this size.
 It's called Mother Nature, you never know, but we know."

 September 12, 2018

-But while the president urged people in the region to follow instructions to evacuate, he obscured that message Thursday, when he tweeted that he didn't believe a study that determined nearly 3,000 Puerto Ricans died after Hurricanes Maria and Irma.
+But while the president urged people in the region to follow instructions to evacuate, he obscured that message Thursday, when he tweeted that he didn't believe a study that determined nearly 3,000 people died after hurricanes Maria and Irma swept across Puerto Rico a year ago.

 3000 people did not die in the two hurricanes that hit Puerto Rico.
 When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
 As time went by it did not go up by much.
 Then, a long time later, they started to report really large numbers, like 3000...— Donald J. Trump (@realDonaldTrump) September 13, 2018

-In the meantime, Politico reported that FEMA Administrator Brock Long is under investigation by the Department of Homeland Security's Inspector General for allegedly using government cars to drive home to North Carolina from Washington, D.C., on the weekends.
-At a Thursday briefing on Florence, Long said he was working with the IG's office, "to make improvements to make sure we are running programs and policies according to regulation."
+In the meantime, Politico reported that FEMA Administrator Brock Long is under investigation by the Department of Homeland Security's inspector general for allegedly using government cars to drive home to North Carolina from Washington, D.C., on the weekends.
+At a Thursday briefing on Florence, Long said he was working with the IG's office "to make improvements to make sure we are running programs and policies according to regulation."

 "Bottom line is, we'll continue to fully cooperate with any investigation that goes on and own up to any mistakes and push forward and keep going," he said.